OfficeDev/Office-Add-in-samples/Samples/excel-insert-file/README.md

 ## Prerequisites

-To use this sample, you'll need to [join Office Insider](https://insider.office.com/join).
+To use this sample, you'll need to [join the Microsoft 365 Insider program](https://insider.microsoft365.com/join).

 ## Solution